brendengerber/invoice-app/README.md

 ### **1. AUTHENTICATION ENDPOINTS**

-### Endpoint: Github User Authentication
+### Endpoint: User Github Authentication
-* Description: Authenticates a User via Github Oauth 2.0 and starts a session
+* Description: Authenticates a User via Github Oauth 2.0 and starts a session.
-* Notes: User will be redirected (idealy in a new window) to authenticate, once the Oauth dance has finsished, front end can check the status code returned and redirect accordingly (likey to user profile page or back to login screen)
+* Notes: User will be redirected (idealy in a new window) to authenticate, once the Oauth dance has finsished, front end can check the status code returned and redirect accordingly (likey to user profile page or back to login screen).
 * Path: `/authentication/github`
 * Method: GET
 * Failure Response Code: 401